BU-NU-CLOUD-F19/A_Kubernetes_based_on-demand_research_computing_environment_on_the_MOC/README.md

 ### Visions and Goals of the Project
 Sid is a research tool developed by the Harvard-MIT Data Center (HMDC) designed to give researchers a way to easily launch secure cloud-based scientific computing environments.
 Sid users can simply login to the web UI, select their desired computing environment (e.g., R Studio, Jupyter Notebook) and data source (e.g., Dataverse, Google Drive), and access it through their browser within minutes.
 In the background, Sid spawns a new Linux container, mounts the selected data source, and configures the network routes necessary for SSL-secured user access.
 This tool allows users to harness the storage and processing capabilites of a cloud platform without needing to know the ins and outs of Linux system administration or cloud computing.

 Currently, teams at the HMDC are actively developing Sid and preparing it for launch sometime in late 2019.
 On launch, Sid's backend container infrastructure (i.e. the system for launching scientific computing containers upon user request) will be powered solely by Amazon Elastic Kubernetes Service (EKS).
-Our goal for this semester is to diversify Sid's infrastructure by porting it over to the Massachusetts Open Cloud (MOC) OpenShift cluster.
-By the end of the project, a Sid user will be able to launch the same scientific computing containers on MOC OpenShift that they can launch on Amazon EKS.
-And because Sid and OpenShift (via [okd](https://www.okd.io/)) are both open-source projects, other universities and research organizations will be able to set up their own instances of Sid without having to rely on (or pay for) Amazon's proprietary cloud infrastructure.
+Our goal for this semester is to diversify Sid's infrastructure by porting it over to the Massachusetts Open Cloud (MOC).
+By the end of the project, a Sid user will be able to launch the same scientific computing containers on MOC OpenStack VMs with Kubernetes that they can launch on Amazon EKS.
+And because Sid and Kubernetes are both open-source projects, other universities and research organizations will be able to set up their own instances of Sid without having to rely on (or pay for) Amazon's proprietary cloud infrastructure.

 Our team will work closely with the HMDC to make this port possible.
-We will begin by installing Sid's node.js-based frontend and middleware on our local machines (for development) and on virtual machines in the MOC (for staging); in production, these components will run on Heroku.
-We will then set up a [minishift cluster](https://www.okd.io/minishift/) in our development environment and attempt to provision it with the objects (e.g., ServiceAccounts, Roles, etc.) normally used with Kubernetes on Amazon EKS.
-As we encounter incompatibilities preventing unmodified use of the Kubernetes objects on OpenShift (e.g., due to [incompatibility between OpenShift Routes and Kubernetes Ingress](https://blog.openshift.com/kubernetes-ingress-vs-openshift-route/)), we will modify or remake the objects to be compatible, or work with the HMDC to develop a workaround in the middleware.
+We will begin by installing Sid's node.js-based frontend and middleware on our local machines (for development); in production, these components will run on Heroku.
+We will then set up a Kubernetes cluster on MOC OpenStack in our development environment and attempt to provision it with the objects (e.g., ServiceAccounts, Roles, etc.) normally used with Kubernetes on Amazon EKS.
+As we encounter incompatibilities preventing unmodified use of EKS and Kubernetes(Previously OpenShift) , or work with the HMDC to develop a workaround in the middleware.
 Each of these compatibility upgrade tasks will be assigned to 1-2 team members.
-As Sid and OpenShift are both complex platforms with several moving pieces, each team member will also spend significant time researching unfamiliar technologies and discussing with the HMDC team.
-Once we are able to successfully deploy Sid-on-OpenShift in both our development and staging environments, we will begin rollout on the MOC's production OpenShift cluster.
+As Sid and Kubernetes are both complex platforms with several moving pieces, each team member will also spend significant time researching unfamiliar technologies and discussing with the HMDC team.
+Once we are able to successfully deploy Sid on Kubernetes in our development environment, we will begin rollout on the MOC's production OpenShift cluster.

 ### Open Questions & Risks
 At the moment, our only open question is if there's any scenario where Sid's backend *needs* to be coupled to the infrastructure underlying the chosen orchestration platform (Kubernetes or OpenShift) that would need to be provisioned in some custom fashion with a tool like Ansible or Terraform.
 We plan to answer this question in our next meeting with our mentor.

 Our main risk is that there is some fundamental incompatibility between Sid and OpenShift that would prevent our port from succeeding.
 In that unfortunate scenario, our backup plan is to create an automated way to deploy Sid on a "pure" Kubernetes cluster running on MOC virtual machines.
+**Based on several issues with incompatibilities with pieces outside of the scope of our role in this project and time constraints we have decided with the Harvard team to go with this backup plan instead of trying to force Sid to work with OpenShift**

 ### Users/Personas Of The Project
 - Although Sid's end users will primarily be scientists and researchers wishing to utilize cloud computing environments, as a backend project, our primary users are the administrators and developers of Sid.